 What is Direct Debit?
-A Guide for Payers
+A guide for payers

-Direct Debit - also known as ACH Debit or bank debit - is the simplest, safest and most convenient way to make regular or recurring payments.
-That’s why it’s often used for things like utility bills.
+Direct Debit is the simplest, safest and most convenient way to make regular or recurring payments; that’s why it’s used for things like council tax and utility bills.

-Direct Debit - also known as ACH debit or bank debit - is a common payment method, but many people remain unsure what exactly Direct Debit is or when it should be used.

 A Direct Debit is an instruction from you to your bank.

-A Direct Debit authorizes someone to collect payments from your account when they are due - for example, an accountant collecting a regular fee from you, or even Netflix collecting your monthly subscription.

-You give this authorization by completing a Direct Debit mandate form - also known as an ACH authorization form in the US.
-This can be a paper form or a web page that you complete online.

-Once you authorize a company, they can automatically take payments from you (provided that they comply with certain rules).
+A Direct Debit authorises someone to collect payments from your account when they are due.
+You give this authorisation by completing a Direct Debit Mandate form – this can be a paper form or a web page that you complete online.
+Once authorised, the organisation can automatically take payments from you (provided that they comply with the scheme rules).

 Direct Debit can be used for nearly everything